computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 * You should submit a literature review in a markdown file called lit-review.md.
 This will include the citation information for each paper  (authors, title of paper, publication venue, year of publication, number of pages) in a Works Citated section.
 You should have a 1-2 paragraph description of each paper, plus a 1-2 paragraph explanation of which one you chose to implement as your baseline and why.
 * You should submit your code for the baseline system.
 This should be in a python file called a baseline.py.
 You should also submit a baseline.md file explaining how to run it, and reporting its performance on your dev and test set, according to your evaluation metric.

+<a name="milestone-4"></a>
+# Milestone 4

+For Milestone 4, you will do an in-class presentation for your project, write-up your project as if it were a homework assignment, and turn in a draft of your final report with one of your extensions completed.

+Your in-class presentation should be 12 minutes long.
+You should create a slidedeck with [Google Slides](https://www.google.com/slides/about/).
+Your presentation should convey  these main ideas:
+* What is the topic of your term project?
+You should clearly explain to your classmates the problem that you selected to work on.
+Give an illustrative example of the problem first, and then give a more formal definition of the problem.
+* What is exciting about your term project?
+Why did you want to work on this topic?
+* How does the topic relate to the class?
+What new things did you learn?

+You may also want to cover topics like this:
+* What kind of data is available for this problem?
+How do you evaluate whether a solution is good or not?
+If the evaluation metric is not already familiar to the class, then walk through an explanation of how it works.
+* What is the baseline performance for the simple baseline like a majority class baseline?
+* What approaches have people taken in the past?
+How successful have they been?
+* What did you implement for your published baseline?

+In addition to your in-class presentation, you'll need to create a write-up your project as if it were a homework assignment.
+Based on the presentations, we'll have a vote to pick a few of your term projects that will be options for what the rest of the students in the class do as their final HW assignment.

+Finally, by the Milestone 4 deadline, you need to have completed one of the extensions to your published baseline.

+## What do you need to turn in?

+* The slides for your presentation.
+* A markdown file called homework.md that contains the write-up your project as if it were a homework assignment.
+* A markdown file called extensions.md that desribes the extension(s) to the published baseline that you implemented for Milestone 4.
+It should explain what you tried, and whether it improved performance over the baseline (it's OK if it didn't).
+You should include tables of results using your scoring function and test data.